STW-Technic-LP/redis-messenger/README.md

 messenger.unregister('someChannel');
 ```

 Warning: This removes the unique channel joining feature.
+This is available to provide more flexibility in the use of redis-messenger.

 ## Handle Messages
 The messenger is simply an [EventEmitter](https://nodejs.org/api/events.html#events_class_events_eventemitter), so all events are handled accordingly.